SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

   - metaPath values in building blocks
   - contextPath values for Chart building blocks
   - filterBar values from the current file in building blocks
+  - Property binding info when possible
-  - property binding info when possible
+  - Aggregation binding info when possible

 ### XML View Validations